 Turning a profit allows me to keep doing the work I do best!
 This is why it is so important to price with confidence.

 I’ve always made money in my business.
-Even when I barely had any “business” to speak of, my part-time flower gig turned a profit (like, when I was working out of the kitchen in our 2nd story apartment and only had a handful of weekly business accounts because I still hadn’t figured out how to book weddings!).
+Even when I was just started out my part-time flower gig turned a profit (like, when I was working out of the kitchen in our 2nd story apartment and only had a handful of weekly business accounts because I still hadn’t figured out how to book weddings!).

 You should always pay yourself first.